MopsValerka/giglings_lore_generator/README.md

-# Giglings Lore
+# Giglings Lore Generator

-AI-powered lore generator for Gigling NFT racing characters in the Gigaverse ecosystem.
+AI-powered lore generator for Giglings in the world of Gigaverse.

-Enter any Gigling ID and get a unique AI-generated name + lore based on its real on-chain stats — ELO, race history, faction, rarity, and traits.
+Enter any Gigling ID and get a unique AI-generated name + lore based on its real on-chain stats: ELO, race history, faction, rarity and traits.

 **Built for GIGATHON hackathon.**